wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Send

 The caller then needs to request each transceiver to send messages via the `release_outbound` instruction.
 To execute this instruction, the caller needs to pass the account of the Outbox item to be released.
-The instruction will then verify that the transceiver is one of the specified senders for the message. transceivers then send the messages based on the verification backend they are using.
+The instruction will then verify that the transceiver is one of the specified senders for the message.
+Transceivers then send the messages based on the verification backend they are using.

 For example, the Wormhole transceiver will send by calling `post_message` on the Wormhole program, so that the Wormhole Guardians can observe and verify the message.